+We expense research and development costs as incurred.
 We recognize costs for certain development activities, such as clinical trials, based on an evaluation of the progress to completion of specific tasks using data such as patient enrollment, clinical site activations or information provided to us by our vendors and our clinical investigative sites.
 Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of costs incurred, and are reflected in our financial statements as prepaid or accrued research and development expenses.

 We typically use our employee and infrastructure resources across our development programs.
 We track outsourced development costs and milestone payments made under our licensing arrangements by product candidate or development program, but we do not allocate personnel costs, license payments made under our licensing arrangements or other internal costs to specific development programs or product candidates.
-These costs are included in unallocated research and development expenses in the table below.
-Unallocated research and development expenses also includes internal research relating to non-clinical and pipeline compounds in oncology and non-oncology indications.
+These costs are included in employee, facility and other development expenses in the table below.
+Employee, facility and other expenses also includes internal research relating to non-clinical and pipeline compounds in oncology and non-oncology indications.